Where are Your Limiting Beliefs?

-- You can believe that it’s all going to work out wonderfully for you and your kids.
+- Further, you can believe that it’s all going to work out wonderfully for you and your kids.

 - You can believe that you are aging magnificently.

-- You can believe that you are smart, amazing, and capable of anything you set your mind to.
+- In addition, you can believe that you are smart, amazing, and capable of anything you set your mind to.

 If you think you are, you are.
-If you think you aren’t, you aren’t.
+When you think you aren’t, you aren’t.

 If you think it’s not possible for you, it’s not.
-If you think it is possible for you, it is.
+When you think it is possible for you, it is.

 If you think you can, you can.
-If you think you can’t, you can’t.
+When you think you can’t, you can’t.